 Time to Assemble the Pavlova Nests

-We have our pavlova nests, cooled lemon curd and blackberry syrup.
-Snuggle one tbsp of lemon curd into each nest, or more depending on the size of the nest.
-Drizzle with 1 tbsp blackberry syrup (can be warm if you wish), cover with fresh blackberries, lemon verbena or mint and powdered sugar.
+We have our pavlova nests, cooled lemon curd, and blackberry syrup.
+Snuggle one tablespoon of lemon curd into each nest, or more depending on the size of the nest.

 Excuses for Your Leftovers After These Pavlova Nests